0xJasonMurray/jasonmurray.org/content/posts/2021/cml.md

 ![Paste in the license code](/images/2021-02-12-14-58-15.png)

-Status will change to `Authorized` once the key has been validated with the Cisco licensing server:
+Status will change to `Authorized` once the key is validated with the Cisco licensing server:

 ![license success](/images/2021-02-12-14-58-53.png)